robby-robby/hey.py/README.md

 - less headache

+# Added --fork flag

+- forks off the current conversation but stays on the current one

 # 📸 📸 📸 📸 _New image file upload support!_ 📸 📸 📸 📸 📸 Added: Nov 17 2023

 - `hey --img <path to image file>/URL> <prompt>`